-- The board of directors of the a charter school operated by a nonprofit, taxexempt corporation or the charter school authority, as applicable, shall decide matters related to the operation of the school, including budgeting, curriculum, and operating procedures. - A charter school shall be located in the local school administrative unit with which it signed the contract.
-Its-A charter school's specific location shall not be prescribed or limited by a local board or other authority except a zoning authority.
-The school may lease space from a local board of education, from a public or private nonsectarian organization, or as is otherwise lawful in the local school administrative unit in which the charter school is located.
-At the request of the charter school, the local board of education of the local school administrative unit in which the charter school will be located shall lease any available space to the charter school unless the board demonstrates that the lease is not economically or practically feasible. - Except as provided in this Part and pursuant to the provisions of its contract, contract or creating resolution, a charter school is exempt from statutes and rules applicable to a local board of education or local school administrative unit."
+- (d) The board of directors of the charter school shall decide matters related to the operation of the school, including budgeting, curriculum, and operating procedures. - A charter school shall be located in the local school administrative unit with which it signed the contract.
+Its A charter school's specific location shall not be prescribed or limited by a local board or other authority except a zoning authority.
+The school may lease space from a local board of education, from a public or private nonsectarian organization, education or as is otherwise lawful in the local school administrative unit in which the charter school is located.
+At the request of the charter school, the local board of education of the local school administrative unit in which the charter school will be located shall lease any available building or land to the charter school unless the board demonstrates that the lease is not economically or practically feasible or that the local board does not have adequate classroom space to meet its enrollment needs.
+In the event that a public school converts to a charter school, the local board of education of the local school administrative unit in which the school is located shall lease to the charter school the school facilities that have been used by that public school unless the board demonstrates that the lease is not economically or practically feasible or that the local board does not have adequate classroom space to meet its enrollment needs.
+Notwithstanding any other law, a local board of education may provide a school facility to a charter school free of charge; however, the charter school shall be responsible for the maintenance of and insurance for the school facility. - (f) Except as provided in this Part and pursuant to the provisions of its contract, a charter school is exempt from statutes and rules applicable to a local board of education or local school administrative unit."

-Section 5.
+Section 6.
 G.S.
 115C-238.29F reads as rewritten: